-- In August is Appalachian Adventure, a multiple event weekend at a scenic destination with a people’s-choice concours, a rally, tours, a technical/historical quiz, and several meals.
+Each fall we hold Appalachian Adventure, a multiple event weekend at a scenic destination with a people’s-choice concours, a rally, tours, a technical/historical quiz, and several meals.
 We encourage PCA members from nearby regions to attend, so this gives us an opportunity to meet our neighbors.
 This event requires registration with advance payment and of course making hotel reservations.

 - In December is our Holiday Gathering, a charity event sponsored jointly by the Appalachian Region and Porsche Asheville, where both PCA members and prospective Porsche owners can enjoy and evening of food, drink, and good conversation.
 We require registration so that we have the right quantities of food and drink.
 The contributions are voluntary.